 The next prior we need to set is how much ability varies from player to player.
 Admittedly this is a little bit more difficult for me to conceptualize.
 The difference between a league-average receiver and the best receiver in the NFL is pretty big.
 Where I struggled was mostly because initially I was setting it at a season level, so the difference between say WR1 and WR2 is probably closer to 2 or 3 touchdowns.
 However, this is being set at the game’s level so realistically, the difference is probably closer to a touchdown.
 So the prior level differences are going to look closer to something like this.

 The variance for the HSGPs are set by really looking at the observed proportions of TDs.
 I set it by looking at the proportion of 2-touchdown games.
 So, roughly what is the proportion of two-touchdown games we would expect to observe?
 In the actual data, there is about a 2% chance of a player having a two-touchdown game.
-However, during the model-building process, I found that setting the prior at 2% or 2.1% was causing the model to struggle sampling a bit.
-I ended up setting the prior to 3% and that seemed to help with sampling.
+I found that depending on how you subset the data changing this parameter from 2.1% to 3% can make a pretty big difference with how the model is sampling.
+In addition, if you feed it a subset of data you are going to need to change how much the slope varies.

 Let’s check how the HSGPs are looking.
 Admittedly, we do get some pretty wonky-looking lines, but most of them are in the High Density intervals.
 It would be nice to see less wonky-looking lines from the simulations.